Facts and More

 Board of Trustees; nine members

-O'dell M. Owens, MD, MPH serves as president of the College, along with an executive vice president, academic vice president, vice president for technology, vice president for marketing and communications, vice president for finance and treasurer, and a dean for each academic division.
+Dr. Monica Posey serves as interim president of the college, along with provost, vice president of college administration, vice president for technology, vice president for marketing and communications, vice president for finance and treasurer, vice president of enrollment and student development, vice president of workforce development center, and a dean for each academic division.

 Click here to view Cincinnati State's Community College Profile, compiled by the Ohio Board of Regents.